pronovic/vplan/README.md

 ```

 If there are any errors in your YAML file, you will get feedback at this point,
 and you can correct your file.
-If the create operation fails, you can look in
+If the create operation fails at the server,
-the daemon log (`journalctl --user-unit vplan`) to get more information.
-The
+you can look in the daemon log (`journalctl --user-unit vplan`) to get more
-same is true for any other operation you might run via the command line
+information.
+The same is true for any other operation you might run via the
-interface.
+command line interface.

 Any newly-created plan will be disabled by default.
 You can enable a plan like
 this: